KxSystems/docs/docs/kb/kdb-tick.md

 ### `c.q`

-Another often-overlooked problem is users fetching vast amounts of raw data to calculate something that could much better be built once, incrementally updated, and then made available to all interested clients.
+An often-overlooked problem is users fetching vast amounts of raw data to calculate something that could much better be built once, incrementally updated, and then made available to all interested clients.

 A simple example would be keeping a running Open/High/Low/Latest: much simpler to update incrementally with data from the TP each time something changes than to build from scratch.